strategineer/personal-website/content/about/_index.md

 A little about me: I grew up and have lived in Laval (a small city near Montreal, Quebec, Canada) ever since I appeared on the scene in the early 90s.
 I'm fluent in English, French and I can understand a little Spanish.

 I've been a voracious gamer and reader for most of my life.
 Early on these passions were a means of escaping the harsh realities of a difficult childhood --- in the past few years, I began engaging in these passions with a more critical media literacy focused lens.
-As a result, I've been able to have much more meaningful media-related experiences.
+As a result, I've been able to have many more meaningful media-related experiences.

 I love chatting about media and playing tabletop roleplaying games.
 If you'd like to contact me, you can:
 - Email me at me@strategineer.com